IRNiti/comp_vision_project/README.md

 Submission for ECSE 415 Dogs and Cats Classification Competition (https://inclass.kaggle.com/c/ecse415-classification/)

 ## Instructions
-1. Follow instructions to install PyTorch on http://pytorch.org/ (e.g. using pip)
+1. Follow instructions to install PyTorch on http://pytorch.org/ (e.g. using `conda` or `pip`).
+Note: Pytorch is only supported on OSX and Linux

 2.
   After downloading data from Kaggle (https://inclass.kaggle.com/c/ecse415-classification/), run

 `python3 training_segregator.py`

 to first segregate the data into a directory structure appropriate for the PyTorch ImageFolder Dataset API: